-Disbursement of financial aid funds normally takes place during the first 10 to 14 days of each quarter.
+Disbursement of financial aid funds normally takes place during the first 10 to 14 days of each term.
+Institutional scholarships are typically credited to a student's GCSOM student account on the first day of each semester provided all documentation is complete in the student's financial aid file.
 Loan funds and outside financial aid awards are credited to a student's account as they are received by the school.

-If a student completes his or her federal processing as early as possible (within 120 days of the first day of classes) and if the loan is approved at least three weeks before first day of classes, the loan funds should be received by the school by the first week of classes.
+If a student completes his or her federal processing as early as possible (within 120 days of the first day of classes) and if the loan is approved at least three weeks before first day of classes, the loan funds should be received by the school by the first day of classes.
 All funds received for students are promptly applied to their student account.
-When the funds applied to a student's account exceed the student's quarter charges, a credit balance will result, and the credit balance will be refunded to the student to apply to other Cost of Attendance expenses.
+When the funds applied to a student's account exceed the student's semester charges, a credit balance will result, and the credit balance will be refunded to the student to apply to other Cost of Attendance expenses.
 Credit balances will be refunded to the student within fourteen business days.
 It is recommended that all students enroll in direct deposit, since it is the quickest method of payment.
 Students will be responsible for the immediate payment of any charges that are added to his or her student account after a refund occurs.